My Story

 INTERESTED IN FORMAL BACKGROUND STUFF?

-- Experience in non-profit, distribution, manufacturing and pharmaceutical industries
+- Experience in non-profit, distribution, manufacturing, and pharmaceutical industries

 - Last position in a multi-billion dollar global organization